Intelligent-Interfaces/aw-art/README.md

 ## 🌟 Automatic Scene Generation
 Please jump around the tutorial on [_Automatic Scene Generation_](ASG.md) to get an overview of `Anything World (AW)`, `Unity`, `C#`, and `python` for game/world building.

+## 🌟 Automatic Speech Recognition
+Please jump around the tutorial on [_Automatic Speech Recognition_](ASR.md) to get an overview of on building statstical models of speech.

 ## 🌟 Computational User Interfaces
 Please jump around the tutorial on [_Computational User Interfaces_](CUI.md) to get an overview of building interfaces that live in a browser, or natively on some operating systems.